gchux/cloud-run-tcpdump/README.md

      export TCPDUMP_SIDECAR_NAME='...'
-     export TCPDUMP_IMAGE_URI='...'      # same as the one used to build the sidecar container image export PCAP_IFACE='eth'             # prefix of the interface in which packets should be captured from export GCS_BUCKET='...'             # the name of the Cloud Storage Bucket to mount export PCAP_FILTER='...'            # the BPF filter to use; i/e: `tcp port 443` export PCAP_ROTATE_SECS='...'       # how often to rocate PCAP files; default is `60` seconds export PCAP_SNAPSHOT_LENGTH='...'   # see: https://www.tcpdump.org/manpages/tcpdump.1.html#:~:text=%2D%2D-,snapshot%2Dlength,-%3Dsnaplen ; default is `0` bytes
+     export TCPDUMP_IMAGE_URI='...'      # same as the one used to build the sidecar container image export PCAP_IFACE='eth'             # prefix of the interface in which packets should be captured from export PCAP_GCS_BUCKET='...'             # the name of the Cloud Storage Bucket to mount export PCAP_FILTER='...'            # the BPF filter to use; i/e: `tcp port 443` export PCAP_ROTATE_SECS='...'       # how often to rocate PCAP files; default is `60` seconds export PCAP_SNAPSHOT_LENGTH='...'   # see: https://www.tcpdump.org/manpages/tcpdump.1.html#:~:text=%2D%2D-,snapshot%2Dlength,-%3Dsnaplen ; default is `0` bytes